CMU-SAFARI/Cache-Memory-Hog/README.md

 cache_miss_random.c
 -------------------

 This program randomly selects a position and accesses the array element corresponding to that location in a large array.
 The goal is to access and evict existing cache blocks spread across the cache.
-We hope to achieve this with a random access pattern since all sets and ways of the cache have an equal probability of being accessed with such a random access pattern..
+We hope to achieve this with a random access pattern since all sets and ways of the cache have an equal probability of being accessed with such a random access pattern.

 cache_bank_parallelism.c